 Seek out tours and activities that are certified for their sustainable practices and community benefit.

-Dispose of your garbage properly and choose eco-friendly transport options.
+Dispose of your garbage properly and choose eco-transport that is friendly options.

-Yerevan is an excellent gateway to further Caucasus discovery or new facets of Armenia.
+Yerevan is a great gateway to further Caucasus discovery or new facets of Armenia.

 For adventurous travelers, Iran (Esfahan, Shiraz) offers rich Persian history.